 Neck Pain at Work

-the body.
+Extended periods of sitting at work can lead to many different painful symptoms inthe body.
 A common area of complaint is the neck.
 Neck pain can be due to several

 different mechanisms, the most common being postural related.
 In this blog post we